 While threats to the security and privacy of Linux systems are at an all-time high, Linux users are still safer online than their Windows- and MacOS-using friends.
 The increasingly popular open-source OS offers inherent security benefits due to the transparency of its source code and its relatively small user base, and a selection of specialized privacy- and security-focused Linux distros are available for users looking to take their digital security and anonymity one step further.

 Regardless of the distro they choose, all Linux users can improve their security posture by engaging in good cyber hygiene and implementing the tips and best practices offered in this article.
-LinuxSecurity Founder Dave Wreski explains, “With the drastic uptick in attacks targeting Linux systems in recent years and the heightened digital threat environment due to COVID-19, now is definitely not the time to slack when it comes to system security and maintenance.
+LinuxSecurity Founder Dave Wreski explains, “With the drastic uptick in attacks targeting Linux systems in recent years, now is definitely not the time to slack when it comes to system security and maintenance.
 The majority of successful attacks on Linux systems cannot be blamed on the OS as a whole, but rather can be attributed to misconfigured servers and poor system administration.”

 Have additional questions about securing your system?
 Please do not hesitate to reach out - we’re here to help!